Nature711/nature711.github.io/content/Atlas/Maps/PKM Map.md

 - [[PKM Map]] — Why PKM matters to me and what I expect from my system
 - [[Reflection on my PKM Archetypes]] — A personal take on how I approach knowledge
 - [[PKM Archetypes]] — The framework I used to analyze myself
+- [[Maps, Not Folders]] — The structure philosophy: folders for storage, maps for navigation

 ---
 ## 🧩 2.
 Systems & Models